Sti2nd/custom-guess-who/README.md

 ## Features

 - Use your own digital images and print out ready to play with cards.
-- Create blank cards you can glue on images and write names after printing.
+- Create blank cards one can glue on images and write names after printing.

 ## Steps to create a custom Guess Who game